-• If the adult at risk has capacity, the local authority will arrange to speak with the adult to clarify facts and to find out from them what is happening, discuss the concerns and carry out a risk assessment with them.
+- If the adult at risk has capacity, the local authority will arrange to speak with the adult to clarify facts and to find out from them what is happening, discuss the concerns and carry out a risk assessment with them.
 This will establish if they understand the risk and what help they may need to support them to reduce the risk if that is what they want.
-The local authority will want to be satisfied that the ability to make an informed decision is not being undermined by the harm they are experiencing and is not affected by intimidation, misuse of authority or undue influence, pressure or exploitation, if they decline assistance.
+The local authority will want to be satisfied that the ability to make an informed decision is not being undermined by the harm they are experiencing and is not affected by intimidation, misuse of authority or undue influence, pressure or exploitation, if they decline assistance. - If the adult at risk does not have capacity, then their capacity will be appropriately assessed as soon as possible; in safeguarding, this is a process that the local authority will lead on.
+If it is established that the adult at risk lacks capacity, feedback will be given by the local authority to them and anyone who is acting in their best interests (for example a family member, attorney or court appointed deputy), unless they are implicated in the allegation.